featurebyte/featurebyte-hosted-tutorials/README.md

 ## Get Started By Signing Up for an Access Token

-Enter your name and email at our [sign up page](https://tutorials.featurebyte.com/tutorial/sign-up) and once you have verified tour email, follow the directions below to get started.
+Enter your name and email at our [sign up page](https://tutorials.featurebyte.com/tutorial/sign-up) and once you have verified your email, follow the directions below to get started.

 ## Get Started Using Google Colaboratory